harshchandwani/medium/README.md

 - **JWT** for authentication
 - **Zod** for Validation

-## Here is the Journey of this application from scatch
+## Here is the Journey of this application from Scratch

 - Initialize using Hono
-- Created Handlers for signup, signin, blogs
+- Created Handlers for signup, sign-in, and blogs
 - Initialize Database using **Neon.tech Postgres** and **Prisma**
-- Created Schema for User and Blogs
+- Created Schema for Users and Blogs
 - Set up **JWT** auth token using **Hono**
 - Make Separate Routes for User and Blog
 - Tested all Routes and Deployed Backend to Cloudflare
 - Added Zod Validation
 - deployed NPM package [explained below]

-## Why Prisma Accerlerate is Used?
+## Why is Prisma Accelerate used?

 - ![Db](image.png)

-## Why are we using monorepos like in this case we use common?
+## Why are we using monorepos like in this case, we use common?

 Here are the list of reasons, with advantages

-- Code Reusability (if we dont use the common module, we have to define the type and zod implementation on both frontend and backend)
+- Code Reusability (if we don't use the common module, we have to define the type and zod implementation on both frontend and backend)
-- Consistency (Suppose you change something in the frontend, you have to do in backend too, else your application will break)
+- Consistency (Suppose you change something in the frontend, you have to do it in the backend too, or else your application will break)

 > [!IMPORTANT]
-> For frontend we need type or interface
+> For the frontend we need type or interface
-> For backend we need varibles, so we cant directly use a same file
+> For the backend we need variables, so we can directly use the same file
-> But in case of Zod, it gives us that benefit, that we can create a a variable and then export it as infer too.
+> But in the case of Zod, it gives us the benefit, that we can create a a variable and then export it as infer too.

 ```typescript
 //for Backend